-Everyone says you'll be surprised by Iran (except for those who say, you're nuts for going—and they'd probably be the most surprised of all).
+Everyone says you'll be surprised by your trip to Iran (except for those who say, you're nuts for going—and they'd probably be the most surprised of all).
 So when I joined GeoEx's Treasures of Persia journey, I went in expecting to be surprised, but I still wasn't prepared.

 I was surprised by the red poppies bursting out all over the landscape, the snowcapped mountains where I'd expected desert, and the national commitment to mystical poetry and song.
 The most profound surprise of all was the genuine warmth of the people.
-From Tehran to Tabriz to the smallest village in the desert, people went out of their way to express appreciation at our visit.
+Throughout my trip to Iran, from Tehran to Tabriz to the smallest village in the desert, people went out of their way to express appreciation at our visit.
 In Yazd, a restaurant owner went so far as to place an American flag on our table and blast “The Star-Spangled Banner” from the speakers, causing the other patrons to rise from their seats out of respect.
 Now, that's surprising.

 Wonderfully Uncrowded UNESCO Sites

 On our first day we visited the Golestan Palace in Tehran.
 Here our guide is explaining the life and times of Nasser al-Din Shah at his tomb in a quiet corner of the palace.
 The 19th-century Persian king was famous for his courtly visits to Europe, his (large) harem, and his assassination by a revolutionary in 1896.